couds/react-bulma-components/README.md

 |Tile|[Storybook](https://couds.github.io/react-bulma-components/?selectedKind=Tile)|[Docs](http://bulma.io/documentation/layout/tiles/)

 #### Adding ref to a component
-You can pass in a ref to a component via `domRef` prop:
+We use a custom prop to pass down the ref to the next dom object. (instead to the instance of the component).

 ```javascript
 const TestComponent = () => {